How and above all where did dinosaurs live ?

 Biomechanics of the Vertebral Column and Implications for the Lifestyle of Dinosaurs and Certain Pelycosaurs

 Contrary to former suppositions nowadays all dinosaurs are considered as land-dwellers, although there is no objective proof of this idea.
 It was created by R. Bakker who in the late sixties and seventies caused some turmoil, based on much fantasy and little physiological knowledge.
 Such an image of dinosaurs may be attractive and spectacular to children, however it is very questionable from a scientific viewpoint.
-My own investigations of vertebral columns of dinosaurs on a natural scientific basis have convinced me that there were dinosaurian land-dwellers on the one hand and on the other hand different representatives that lived preferably in shallow or moderately deep water.
+My own investigations on a natural scientific basis, using the vertebral columns of dinosaurs, have convinced me that there were dinosaurian land-dwellers on the one hand and on the other hand different representatives that lived preferably in shallow or moderately deep water.

 The ornithischians with the bird-like pelvic bones and long spinous processes on a strong vertebral column were the only true land-dwellers.
+They were the only dinosaurs that modified their pelvic bones as an adaptation to a lifestyle on the dry land.
 The saurischians, that is theropods and sauropods, with a comparatively weak vertebral column and saurischian pelvic bones inhabited preferably the water, though not exclusively.
 This idea is supported by arguments, based on an evaluation of forces acting on the vertebral column.
 The mechanical loads on a skeleton are considerably higher on land than in water, and the different shapes of spinal columns indicate their load capacity and thereby the preferred milieu of these animals.